Stan Lee: Marvel revolution

 Throughout the 1960s, Lee scripted, art-directed and edited most of Marvel's series, moderated the letters pages, wrote a monthly column called "Stan's Soapbox", and wrote endless promotional copy, often signing off with his trademark motto, "Excelsior!" (which is also the New York state motto).
 To maintain his workload and meet deadlines, he used a system that was used previously by various comic-book studios, but due to Lee's success with it, became known as the "Marvel Method".
 Typically, Lee would brainstorm a story with the artist and then prepare a brief synopsis rather than a full script.
 Based on the synopsis, the artist would fill the allotted number of pages by determining and drawing the panel-to-panel storytelling.
 After the artist turned in penciled pages, Lee would write the word balloons and captions, and then oversee the lettering and coloring.
 In effect, the artists were co-plotters, whose collaborative first drafts Lee built upon.
+For his part, Lee endeavored to use a sophisticated vocabulary in his dialogue and captions to encourage his young readers to learn new words, often playfully noting "If a kid has to go to a dictionary, that's not the worst thing that could happen."

 Following Ditko's departure from Marvel in 1966, John Romita Sr. became Lee's collaborator on The Amazing Spider-Man.
 Within a year, it overtook Fantastic Four to become the company's top seller.
 Lee and Romita's stories focused as much on the social and college lives of the characters as they did on Spider-Man's adventures.
 The stories became more topical, addressing issues such as the Vietnam War, political elections, and student activism.
 Robbie Robertson, introduced in The Amazing Spider-Man #51 (August 1967) was one of the first African-American characters in comics to play a serious supporting role.
 In the Fantastic Four series, the lengthy run by Lee and Kirby produced many acclaimed storylines as well as characters that have become central to Marvel, including the Inhumans and the Black Panther, an African king who would be mainstream comics' first black superhero.